graphql/graphql-spec/spec/Section 3 -- Type System.md

 ambiguity.
 If the linked specification is in flux, the service should link to a fixed version rather than to a resource which might change.

-Custom scalar specification URLs should not be changed once defined; as doing so is likely to disrupt tooling or may come with breaking changes within the linked specification's contents.
+Custom scalar specification URLs should not be changed once defined.
+Doing so would likely disrupt tooling or could introduce breaking changes within the linked specification's contents.

 Built-in scalar types must not provide a specification URL as they are specified